developerasun/myCodeBox-web/myJavascript/backend/nodeJs/README.md

-# Learning Backend Development With Javascript
+# Learning Node js essentials

-## Node JS basics
-### Understanding how Node.js is invented
+## Understanding how Node.js is invented
 Javascript had been used client side mostly but nowadays it can be used server side language as well.
 But why was it not possible then but now is good to go?

 <img src="reference/javascript-in-browser.png" width=690 height=360 />